Breeding-Insight/bi-api/README.md

 mvn clean install
 ```

-If using IntelliJ, press Ctrl+Shift+A to open actions and type reimport to find the option to reimport all maven projects. (note: on a Mac thats Command-Shift-A; it opens a Search window that has an option for Actions, but is not labeled as an Actions pane).
+If using IntelliJ, press Ctrl+Shift+A to open actions and type reimport to find the option to reimport all maven projects. (note: on a Mac that’s Command-Shift-A; it opens a Search window that has an option for Actions, but is not labeled as an Actions pane).
 Execute a maven run configuration that does a clean install.

 ### Developer config